raimohanska/nulzzzblog/2011_09_06_Java_HashMap.md

 class.
 Each anonymous inner class instace will have a runtime reference to the `this` object for the context where you define the anonymous inner class in.
-Thus, if your this happens to have references to 100 megabytes of porn, that stuff will not be GDd as long as this Map or yours is alive.
+Thus, if your this happens to have references to 100 megabytes of porn, that stuff will not be GC'd as long as this Map or yours is alive.
 Also, should you try to serialize your map for sending or storing it somewhere, you'll also be sending your 100 megabytes of porn.